-There are many pathways to spiritual growth and healing.
-Generations of people have found such growth and healing in this place.
+Many generations of people have found such spiritual growth and healing in this place.
 As one of the first churches in Evansville, Zion was originally a sanctuary for German immigrants who came to work in local factories and gathered in this building to pray and sing in their native German language.

 In today’s shrinking world, Zion continues to provide a sanctuary on Sunday morning for those interested in the teachings of Jesus and how those teachings interact with other spiritual traditions to help all people experience and spread love, peace and justice.